Seventeen (South Korean band): Hoshi X Woozi

 Hoshi and Woozi first released music together with "Bring It", a b-side song from their group's 2017 album Teen, Age.
 On February 18, 2025, Pledis announced the official debut of a third sub-unit to be composed of Hoshi and Woozi.
 The pair's debut single album Beam was released on March 10, consisting of three songs including the lead single "96ers" (동갑내기).
 The album debuted at number 2 on the Circle Album Chart and number 3 on Japan's Oricon Albums Chart.

 S.Coups X Mingyu

 Ahead of the release of Happy Burstday, Seventeen announced that a new sub-unit would be debuting in 2025.
 The unit was confirmed to be made up of Hip-hop team members S.Coups and Mingyu, with the unit name CxM.
 Their debut EP, Hype Vibes, was released on September 29.
 The EP includes six songs, including a collaboration with American rapper Lay Bankz titled "5, 4, 3 (Pretty Woman)".

 DK X Seungkwan

-BSS members DK and Seungkwan are set to be Seventeen's fifth sub-unit, debuting in January 2026.
+BSS members DK and Seungkwan debuted as Seventeen's fifth sub-unit in January 2026.
+Their debut EP, Serenade (소야곡), was released on January 12.
+Serenade debuted at number 3 on the Circle Album Chart.

+V8

+Pledis Entertainment announced in March 2026 that Vernon and The8 were preparing to form Seventeen's latest sub-unit.
+Under the name V8, their eponymous EP was released on June 29, 2026.
+The EP debuted atop the Circle Album Chart with 550,000 sales.

+Jeonghan X Joshua

+Following the conclusion of his military service, Jeonghan was announced to be in the next new sub-unit to debut, alongside Joshua.
+The pair's debut is set for October 2026.